yemta/KFO-Server/docs/KFO-Server-AOV Guide.md

 While most features remain the same between code bases, there are several changes and new features that we have documented below to help you use them, as well as general differences between KFO-Server base and our own server.
 <br>**Note that several of these features may require CM.**

-If you encounter any issues or bugs, please contact AOV staff via server Mod Call.
+If you encounter any issues or bugs, please contact AOV staff via server Mod Call or our Discord.

 ## General AOV Changes From KFO-Base / tsuserver3
 * **Minigames and Cutscenes**